 Next, get into the tub and submerge every part of your body at least once in the salt water.
-Visualize the water absorbing your negative energy and creating a barrier of protection.
+Visualize the water absorbing unwanted energy and creating a barrier of protection.

-Allow yourself to soak, relax and feel all of your negativity leaving your body.
-When you are ready, get out of the bath and watch as the tub drains; visualizing the negative energy, stress etc. going down the drain.
+Allow yourself to soak, relax and feel the unwanted energy leaving your body and spirit.
+When you are ready, get out of the bath and watch as the tub drains; visualizing the energy, stress etc. going down the drain.

 Dry off and get into your ritual wear.

 To add a few more lovely elements to this, I like to light white candles and a purifying incense.
 There are many options for incense so choose one that is pleasing to you.
-Examples are dragon’s blood, myrrh, frankincense and sage, just to name a few.
+Examples are dragon’s blood, myrrh, frankincense and sandalwood.

 You can also add words to this ritual.
-I really like to add words as it makes me feel the most connected.
+I really like to add words as it makes me feel more connected.
 The choice is yours.
 An example for using all the elements in your bath (Air-incense, Fire–candle, Earth-salt, Water-bath water) follows: